The Square, Harlow

 The Square comedy club played host to Jack Dee, Eddie Izzard, Jo Brand, Phill Jupitus, Terry Alderton and was regularly hosted by John Mann.

 In 2012, a live recording by the band Seymour (later Blur) from 1989 was included in the Blur 21 box set.

 In May 2015, building owners Circle Housing announced plans for redevelopment of the site.

 In July 2015, a series of gigs under the banner 'Back To Square One' was announced, with big-name acts coming back to play the venue one last time.
-The series includes Newtown Neurotics, The Members, Steve Harris British Lion, Buzzcocks, DragonForce, InMe, King Prawn, Attila The Stockbroker, The Beat, Nine Below Zero, Collapsed Lung, Gaz Coombes, Chas & Dave, and Secret Affair.
+The series includes Newtown Neurotics, The Members, Steve Harris British Lion, Buzzcocks, DragonForce, InMe, King Prawn, Attila The Stockbroker, John Otway, The Beat, Nine Below Zero, Eddie & The Hot Rods, Collapsed Lung, Gaz Coombes, Chas & Dave, and Secret Affair.

 In October 2015, The Square was shortlisted for NME magazine's 'Britain's Best Small Venue' competition.

-The Square finally closed on the morning of 31 January 2017, with one of the final bands playing the venue being Bristol's long standing band The Blue Aeroplanes on their 2017 UK tour.
-It was later demolished.
+The Square finally closed on the morning of 31 January 2017, with the final band playing the venue on Saturday 28th, being long standing Essex band Eddie & The Hot Rods.
+Hot Rods guitarist Richard Holgarth, was also a member of the SquareOne Entertainment Partnership and the Technical Manager of the venue from 1981 - 2015.

+Some years later, it was finally demolished, but the promised development that led to the closure never happened and it remains a piece of unused, waste ground to the present day.